- While potential tax law changes are making headlines, most of the proposals will probably not affect your 2021 tax return.

 - A tax advisor and financial professional can help you build a tax-smart investing plan that works for you.

-With potential tax reforms making their way through Congress, all taxpayer eyes are on 2022, when most of the new provisions would likely take effect if they are enacted.
-But don't forget about this year!
-There's time left up until December 31 to make tax-savvy moves for the current tax year—and future years too.
+With potential tax reforms making their way through Congress, taxpayer eyes are focused on 2022, when most of the new provisions would likely take effect if they are enacted.
+But don't forget about 2021!
+There's time left to make tax-savvy moves for that tax year—and future years too.

-"There's plenty you can do to make an impact this year, and set yourself up for tax savings in the following years as well," says Ann Dowd, CFP®, a vice president at Fidelity Investments.
+"There's plenty you can do to make an impact," says Ann Dowd, CFP®, a vice president at Fidelity Investments.

 Here are 3 key things to consider: